Heca

-Hecca (or Heca) was an Anglo-Saxon Bishop of Selsey.
+Hecca (or Heca; died 1057) was an Anglo-Saxon Bishop of Selsey.
 According to the Anglo-Saxon Chronicle, Hecca was chaplain to Edward the Confessor and became bishop when Grimketel died in 1047.
 (Note: There is variance on the date of Grimketels death and Hecas accession between the various versions of the Anglo-Saxon chronicle.
 The Anglo-Saxon Chronicle manuscript (MS) C suggests that Grimketel died in 1047.
 According to the Anglo-Saxon Chronicle MS E, MS F and MS D he could also have died in 1045, 1046 or 1047) He was an Englishman, and a royal clerk.
 He died in 1057.
 (Note: Anglo-Saxon Chronicle versions E and F give his date of death as 1058, the other manuscripts cite 1057.)